pipewire-debian/pipewire-debian/README.md

 ### After adding one of the PPA's, follow the installation instructions below

+**Consult with the [Troubleshooting](https://github.com/pipewire-debian/pipewire-debian/wiki/Troubleshooting) page if there is any error occured.**

 **For MX Linux or Debian buster see [this](https://pastebin.com/S5duuECS) for which packages are to be insalled or upgraded.**

 ```bash